SerenityLaboratories/policy/mpp.md

 We have a zero-tolerance policy against bigoted behavior.
 This especially includes, but is not limited to racism, sexism, xenophobia, antisemitism, islamophobia, transphobia and ableism.

 Instances that do not moderate such content might be silenced or suspended, based on severity.
-Outright facism for instance will be silenced, while reactionary ideology will usually be silenced.
+Outright facism for instance will be suspended, while reactionary ideology will usually be silenced.

 ## Harassment